 There was no wait at all when I visited the Pineapple Lanai, so it was a great opportunity to give the Dole Whip a try – and it is absolutely delicious!

-While we were very disappointed with the long wait to be seated despite having a reservation, the service at the ‘Ohana was very good and the restaurant manager and our waiter frequently checked in on us.
+While we were very disappointed with the long wait to be seated despite having a reservation, the service at the ‘Ohana Character Breakfast was very good and the restaurant manager and our waiter frequently checked in on us.
 The breakfast food was fairly average, to be honest, and we would have preferred more variety.
 Aside from that, it was a fun experience and Little T absolutely loved meeting the characters.
-There aren’t that many opportunities to meet Mickey during these character meals, so that is the top reason why I’d recommend it especially for visiting with young children, and the characters overall were lovely and so friendly with Little T.
+There aren’t that many opportunities to meet Mickey during these character meals at Walt Disney World, so that is the top reason why I’d recommend it especially for visiting with young children, and the characters overall were lovely and so friendly with Little T.

 PIN FOR LATER